Can You Switch Orthodontists When You Have Braces?

 Can you switch orthodontists when you have braces?

-“Life happens, and sometimes we have to move or look for a new orthodontist,” says Dr. Stosich, top rated and board-certified orthodontist in the Chicago area.
+“Life happens, and sometimes we have to move or look for a new orthodontist,” says Dr. Spector, top rated and highly experienced orthodontist in the Chicago area.
 “While most people stick with the same orthodontist throughout their treatment, it’s definitely not uncommon to switch at some point during treatment.
 People move to new cities and need a local orthodontist.
 Or, occasionally, patients just aren’t sure their treatment is rendering the results they hoped for.”

 Tips to make switching orthodontist easy

 No matter your reason, switching to a new orthodontist can be easy and hassle-free.
-Dr. Stosich offers some tips to ensure the transition is as smooth as possible.
+Dr. Spector offers some tips to ensure the transition is as smooth as possible.

 - Find the resources that can make transferring your orthodontic care easy.
-The American Academy of Orthodontists has an orthodontic treatment transfer form (the form is attached to the bottom of this post.)
-This can be a helpful tool to ensure your new orthodontist has all the information they need to move your treatment forward.
+The American Academy of Orthodontists has an orthodontic treatment transfer form (the form is attached to the bottom of ther post.)
+Ther can be a helpful tool to ensure your new orthodontist has all the information they need to move your treatment forward.

 Things to consider when looking for a new orthodontist

-When looking for a new orthodontist, Dr. Stosich recommends considering the following:
+When looking for a new orthodontist, Dr. Spector recommends considering the following:

 - Education and experience – you want an orthodontist who has a wealth of knowledge and training.